 Aside from soothing irritated eyes, artificial tears and lubricating eye drops can help remove any foreign substances and flush the eye of allergens.

-Scheduling an eye exam at Kosnoski Eye Care in Federal Way is the best way to rule out other possible eye conditions and determine the cause of your symptoms.
+Scheduling an eye exam at Kosnoski Eye Care in one of our 5 locations is the best way to rule out other possible eye conditions and determine the cause of your symptoms.
 If you suffer from any of the symptoms mentioned above, contact us today.